-One research technician and one PhD student position are open until filled.
-Earliest starting date is September 1st, 2020.
+Posrdoc, research technician and one PhD student position are open until filled.
+Earliest starting date is September 1st, 2021.
 We are looking for independent and ambitious candidates for a project investigating the role of intrinsic (eg cell cycle) and extrinsic (interactions with extracellular matrix, fat, nerves) in invadopodia assembly and cancer cell invasion.
 Focus of this multidisciplinary study is on the integrative effect of complex microenvironment signals on tumor cell phenotypes and tumor cell decision-making.
 Project is heavily relying on 4D microscopy (multiphoton, confocal, intravital and others) and is using 3D culture models (spheroids, organoids, microfluidic chambers), as well as fluorescently labeled mouse models of breast cancer.
 Towards automated image segmentation and classification, we use machine learning and collaborate with other labs on computational modeling of invasion.

-Candidates with BS/MS (for PhD student position) or with PhD (for postdoc position) in life science, with a strong background in one or more of the following: microscopy and image processing, mouse models of cancer, molecular & cell biology, quantitative biology, Matlab, microfluidics will be given preference.
+Candidates with BS/MS (for tech and PhD student position) or with PhD (for postdoc position) in life science, with a strong background in one or more of the following: microscopy and image processing, mouse models of cancer, molecular & cell biology, quantitative biology, Matlab, microfluidics will be given preference.
 Salaries are based on F31/F32 NIH-guidelines.

 Funding from NIH and ACS is secured for 4+ years https://grantome.com/grant/NIH/R01-CA230777-01A1